 Formal sanctions are the laws and rules that reward or punish a particular behavior.
 For example, violating traffic rules will lead to a fine, and killing someone will lead to life imprisonment.
 Similarly, staying disciplined and working hard in an organization will lead to promotion while being undisciplined or lazy would end up being demoted or fired for good.

 Hence, formal sanctions are severe consequences of an action.
 Members of a society stick to norms to be able to avoid such sanctions.

-Informal sanctions are responses to a particular behavior that is, though, not severe as formal sanctions, but can encourage or discourage that particular behavior.
+Informal sanctions are responses to a particular behavior that, though, not severe as formal sanctions, but can encourage or discourage that particular behavior.